 “Once they stop the training, when they begin to have a panic symptom, they almost automatically start to breathe more slowly,” says Dr. Mannarino.
 “They say they can imagine hearing those beeps, even though they’re not hearing them, and it’s a reminder to slow everything down.
 When they slow down their breathing, those panic symptoms dissipate a lot more quickly.”

 If you think it sounds too good to be true, you’re in good company.
 Dr. Mannarino had his own doubts — at least until he saw the system work for patients seen in his department.

 “Originally, I was a bit skeptical,” he admits, “that something so straightforward could be that effective for this kind of problem.
 But in the preliminary data we’re getting from our patients who’ve been trained with Freespira, the results have been consistent with the data that’s been generated historically about the device.
 It’s been very effective with our patients as well.”

-Several studies have shown Freespira to be an effective treatment for panic symptoms, including pilot program research through the Highmark Health VITAL program (see sidebar).
-In one study, eighty percent of participants were panic attack free and ninety-three percent reported overall panic symptom reduction in the 12 months after their treatment.
+Several studies have shown Freespira to be an effective treatment for panic symptoms, including pilot program research through the Highmark Health VITAL program.
+In one study, 80 percent of participants were panic attack free and 93 percent reported overall panic symptom reduction in the 12 months after their treatment.
 Additionally, medical costs were 50 percent lower and ER costs dropped 64 percent.